 An outright winner is the winner of a given league or tournament.
 Outright winner betting markets can have the highest variation in odds pricing between betting sites.
 This is especially the case when you are considering a potential outright winner that is not the heaviest favourite.

 Potential payouts can differ by as much as 50% depending on the teams or players involved.
 Given such significant differences in potential payouts and the length of time you may need to wait for your bet to potentially payout, it makes a lot of sense to compare outright winner odds before you make your wager.

 Imagine you wanted to bet on AS Monaco to win Ligue 1 outright at the start of the 2016/17 season.
+Monaco was the outright winner in the end.
 PSG would have been the heaviest favourite.
-If your existing bookie had Monaco at 9 to 1, but another bookie Monaco at 13 to 1, would you take the time to register another account?
+If your existing bookie had Monaco at 9 to 1, but another bookie had Monaco at 13 to 1, would you take the time to register another account?
 That’s at 44% premium.
-On a bet of 50¤, the payout is 650¤ versus $450¤.
+On a bet of 50¤, the payout would have been 650¤ versus $450¤.

 That’s 200¤ extra on a potential payout for nothing more than having another betting account.
 Imagine if you are betting with higher stakes or if your potential premiums are even higher.
 It’s just worth it.

 This is why comparing odds on outrights is very useful.
 Creating and funding accounts could not be easier than it currently is.
 Don’t leave your potential payouts on the table.
 Have a look how easy it is to compare Champions League winner odds.